ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 # Service worker in production

-This page is a reference for deploying and supporting production applications that use the Angular service worker.
+This page is a reference for deploying and supporting production applications that use the Angular Classicservice worker.
-It explains how the Angular service worker fits into the larger production environment, the service worker's behavior under various conditions, and available resources and fail-safes.
+It explains how the Angular Classicservice worker fits into the larger production environment, the service worker's behavior under various conditions, and available resources and fail-safes.

 ## Prerequisites